telecomadm1145/PrimeU2/README.md

 Compiling
 ---------
-Visual Studio 2015 is needed for compilation.
+Visual Studio 2022 or later is needed for compilation.

 Just open `PrimU.sln` and build.

 Running
 -------
 In order to run PrimU one must first extract the `armfir.elf` file from the 201308080 firmware update for the calculator.
 This can be done by mounting the FAT-16 filesystem present present at an 8kb offset inside the APPDISK.DAT file from the firmware update.
 See [this](https://tiplanet.org/hpwiki/index.php?title=HP_Prime/Firmware_files) wiki for more information.

 Once the file is extracted, PrimU can be run with the following command: